• Skip to primary navigation

 Instructions

 • Pour in 2 tbsp Oil, 1 tbsp Plant-Based Milk, and 1 tsp Vanilla Extract.
-Stir until the mixture is smooth and there are no lumps.
-The batter should have a slightly thick consistency.
-If you want to include any mix-ins, add them at this stage.
+Stir until smooth and slightly thick, with no lumps.

-• Let the mug cake cool for a minute before digging in.
-Top with a dollop of vegan buttercream, a drizzle of blueberry compote, plant-based whipped cream icing, or enjoy it as is!
+• Let cool for 1 minute.
+Enjoy plain or top with vegan buttercream, a drizzle of blueberry compote, plant-based whipped cream icing.

 Video